 Weeds are one of the key environmental threats to natural areas in the City of Joondalup.
-The City contains over 200 identified weed species, including 18 declared pest plants and six Weeds of National Significance.
+The City of Joondalup contains 234 identified weed species, including 18 declared pest plants and six Weeds of National Significance.
 Effective weed management is required to ensure that measures are taken to prevent, monitor and control the spread of weeds within the City.

 The City has undertaken monitoring of the density of environmental weeds within reserves since 2004/05.
 At this time, the average density of environmental weeds within natural areas was 33%.
-Since monitoring commenced, a number of weed control measures have been put in place which has led to a significant reduction in the density of weeds.
+Since monitoring commenced, a number of weed control measures have been put in place which has led to a significant reduction in the density of weeds within the City.
 In 2012/13 surveys demonstrated that average weed density within City reserves was 11%.